Arkansas County, Arkansas: Protected areas

 Several agencies own and maintain areas of natural and cultural value for enjoyment and use by residents and visitors of Arkansas County.
 Along the county's eastern boundary, 99.3 sqmi of the Dale Bumpers White River National Wildlife Refuge protect Mississippi lowland forests along the White River.
-In the western part of the county, 39.3 sqmi of the George H. Dunklin Jr. Bayou Meto Wildlife Management Area (WMA) is managed by the Arkansas Game and Fish Commission (AGFC) to preserve natural woodlands and wetlands for wintering waterfowl within the Mississippi Flyway.
+In the western part of the county, 39.3 sqmi of the George H. Dunklin Jr. Bayou Meto Wildlife Management Area is managed by the Arkansas Game and Fish Commission to preserve natural woodlands and wetlands for wintering waterfowl within the Mississippi Flyway.
 At the southern tip of the county, the bottomland hardwood forest area between the Arkansas and White is preserved in the Trusten Holder WMA.
 The area is well known for hunting and fishing, and bald eagle watching in winter.
 The AGFC also maintains the Ethel WMA, a 176 acre area known for small game hunting, formerly open only to residents of Ethel.

 The Arkansas Natural Heritage Commission maintains two small sites in Arkansas County: the Roth Prairie Natural Area and the Striplin Woods Natural Area.
 Roth Prairie is a flat 41 acre plot south of Stuttgart, one of the few remaining tallgrass prairies typical of the Grand Prairie prior to leveling and clearing for human settlement.
-Striplin Woods preserves a very biodiverse section of old growth bottomland hardwood forest along the White River located within the White River NWR, and is comanaged with the United States Fish and Wildlife Service.
+Striplin Woods preserves a very biodiverse section of old growth bottomland hardwood forest along the White River located within the White River NWR, and is comanaged with the U.S. Fish and Wildlife Service.

-Along the Arkansas, the Corps maintains a total of 160 campgrounds at Merrisach, Notrebes Bend, Pendleton Bend, and Wilbur D. Mills Use Areas, each with electric hookups, boat ramps, and restroom facilities.
+Along the Arkansas, the U.S. Army Corps of Engineers maintains a total of 160 campgrounds at Merrisach, Notrebes Bend, Pendleton Bend, and Wilbur D. Mills Use Areas, each with electric hookups, boat ramps, and restroom facilities.
 The Corps also maintains the Moore Bayou Day Use Area on the Arkansas, providing access to the Arkansas Post Water Trail, and Wild Goose Bayou Day Use Area on the Arkansas Canal.

-The primary cultural site in Arkansas County is Arkansas Post, the historic entrepot near the confluence of the Arkansas and Mississippi Rivers, and early epicenter of white settlement in the region.
+The primary cultural site in Arkansas County is Arkansas Post, the historic entrepot near the confluence of the Arkansas and Mississippi Rivers, and early epicenter of European settlement in the region.
 Founded in 1686, Arkansas Post was established at various sites near the confluence, often moving after flood events.
 Though remains of the post have been lost by movements of the Arkansas River, a small townsite is preserved as the Arkansas Post National Memorial.
 The nearby Arkansas Post State Park preserves the history of early settlement on the Grand Prairie through a five-building museum.
 The central structure is the 1877 Refeld-Hinman dogtrot house.